Maegan Fairchild

 Large institutions often have loads of resources available for students, but it can be time consuming and difficult to track down these resources when you need them most.
 Below, I've compiled a (very) partial database of Student Resources available at UM.
 (Ctrl+F keywords like "first generation", "writing", "ADHD" to quickly find what you're looking for below.)

-I'm hoping to continue to develop and refine this page, but in the meantime: if you know of something that I've missed, or notice something wrong or out of date, please email me!
-And, finally, if you are looking for something that you can't find here or elsewhere, try contacting the
+I'm hoping to continue to develop and refine this page, but it will of course never be comprehensive!
+If you are looking for something that you can't find here or elsewhere, try contacting the

 Accessibility and Accommodations

-Students who think they might require academic accommodations can work with the office for Services for Students with Disabilities (SSD) to arrange for (among other things) assistive technology, academic coaching, and testing accommodations.
+Students who think they might require academic accommodations can work with the office for Student Accessibility and Accommodation Services (SAAS) to arrange for (among other things) assistive technology, academic coaching, and testing accommodations.

 IMPORTANT NOTE!
 Many students don't receive adequate diagnoses or discover that they have access to academic accommodations until college.
-If you find yourself struggling in your courses, take a look at the documentation and registration pages at SSD to see if you might qualify.
-Some helpful pages include the pages on registering temporary disabilities, Learning Disability Criteria, ADHD Criteria, and some discussion of Mental Health Conditions covered through SSD.
+If you find yourself struggling in your courses, take a look at the documentation and registration pages at SAAS to see what support options are available to you.

 Academic Writing Resources

 The Sweetland Center for Writing provides individualized help with written work for courses at UM.
-According to the website, you can schedule up to one 45 min Peer Center or Online (OWL) appointment per day, and one 30 min Workshop Appointment per week (max 15 per term).
-The site notes that you can work with disability services to adjust these limits.
+According to the website, you can schedule up to one 45 min Peer Center appointment per day, one asynchronous feedback session per week, and one 30 min Workshop Appointment per week (max 15 per term).

 For Graduate Students: The Sweetland Center also offers workshops and writing groups for UM graduate students, and hosts a very helpful collection of resources for teaching and grading writing.